NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README.md

 ### 3. Create EC2 Instance

-We recommend using a `t2.xlarge` or larger instance type with 20GB disk.
+We recommend using a `t2.xlarge` or larger instance type with at least 20GB disk.

 Once you have created your ec2 instance, you can use the following command to attach the instance profile: